ipc2023-learning/ipc2023-learning.github.io/index.md

 details on the submission process there in due time.

 To propose a domain for the competition, please contact the organizers (see below).

+### Large files
+GitHub repos have a file size limit of 100 MB.
+If you need files larger than this, you must upload them to an long-term file preservation site such as [Zenodo](https://zenodo.org/) and let your Apptainer script download them.
+The maximum size for Apptainer images is 2 GiB.

 ## Organizers